xen-project/xen/docs/misc/xen-command-line.markdown

 If other segments are not specified, first device segment will be used.
 If a segment is specified for other than the first device and it does not match the one specified for the first one, an error will be reported.

+'start' and 'end' values are page numbers (not full physical addresses), in hexadecimal format (can optionally be preceded by "0x").

+Usage example: If device 0:0:1d.0 requires one page (0xd5d45) to be reserved, and device 0:0:1a.0 requires three pages (0xd5d46 thru 0xd5d48) to be reserved, one usage would be:

+rmrr=d5d45=0:0:1d.0;0xd5d46-0xd5d48=0:0:1a.0

 Note: grub2 requires to escape or use quotations if special characters are used, namely ';', refer to the grub2 documentation if multiple ranges are specified.